 These art benefit auctions come laden with the price of entry for such events (typically $100 and up at the lowest level, several thousand for more established nonprofits or events featuring lavish dinner menus).
 However, several of these art benefit auctions typically partner with online auction sites such as Artsy or Paddle8 to host online opportunities for remote collectors to chime in and bid for their artwork of choice.
 As with any auction, it’s important to stay on top of the works you truly want and to bid in a timely manner.
 With art collecting – as with anything – it’s far better to strike while the iron is hot!

-Go For Limited Edition Works and Art Multiples
+Limited Edition Works and Art Multiples

 There are countless opportunities to purchase artworks by renowned artists that are created as a series of art multiples or in a limited edition issue.
 Everywhere from Phaidon books to prolific art fairs such as Art on Paper typically have art for buyers at a wide range of prices.
 These prices are typically set according to the number of works in the series, or whether prints are signed.
 There can be many factors at play with limited edition works, but in general, it is possible to score even a larger artwork (such as 3’ wide and up) for under a few thousand dollars.
 For emerging artists whose work is still being recognized, or who also show at fairs geared toward interior design clients, budget-friendly artworks can be found in droves at events like Affordable Art Fair and Miami INK.